Junk food

-"Junk food" is a term used to describe food that is high in calories from sugar and/or fat, and possibly sodium, but with little dietary fiber, protein, vitamins, minerals, or other important forms of nutritional value.
-It is also known as HFSS food (high in fat, salt and sugar).
+"Junk food" is a term used to describe food that is high in calories from macronutrients such as sugar and fat, and often also high in sodium, making it hyperpalatable, and low in dietary fiber, protein, or micronutrients such as vitamins and minerals.
+It is also known as "high in fat, salt and sugar food" (HFSS food).
 The term junk food is a pejorative dating back to the 1950s.

 Precise definitions vary by purpose and over time.
 Some high-protein foods, like meat prepared with saturated fat, may be considered junk food.
-Fast food and fast food restaurants are often equated with junk food, although fast foods cannot be categorically described as junk food.
-Most junk food is highly processed food.
+Fast food and fast-food restaurants are often equated with junk food, although fast foods cannot be categorically described as junk food.
+Candy, soft drinks, and highly processed foods such as certain breakfast cereals, are generally included in the junk food category; much of it is ultra-processed food.

 Concerns about the negative health effects resulting from a junk food-heavy diet, especially obesity, have resulted in public health awareness campaigns, and restrictions on advertising and sale in several countries.
 Current studies indicate that a diet high in junk food can increase the risk of depression, digestive issues, heart disease and stroke, type 2 diabetes, cancer, and early death.

 Etymology

 The term junk food dates back at least to the early 1950s, although its coinage has been credited to Michael F. Jacobson of the Center for Science in the Public Interest, in 1972.
-In 1952, the phrase appeared in a headline in the Lima, Ohio, News, "'Junk Foods' Cause Serious Malnutrition", over a reprint of a 1948 article from the Ogden, Utah, Standard-Examiner, originally titled, "Dr. Brady’s Health Column: More Junk Than Food".
+In 1952, the phrase appeared in a headline in the Lima, Ohio, News, "'Junk Foods' Cause Serious Malnutrition", over a reprint of a 1948 article from the Ogden, Utah, Standard-Examiner, originally titled, "Dr. Brady's Health Column: More Junk Than Food".
 In the article, Dr. Brady writes, "What Mrs. H calls 'junk' I call cheat food.
 That is anything made principally of (1) white flour and or (2) refined white sugar or syrup.
 For example, white bread, crackers, cake, candy, ice cream soda, chocolate malted, sundaes, sweetened carbonated beverages."
 The term cheat food can be traced back in newspaper mentions to at least 1916.